pypa/packaging.python.org/source/glossary.rst

         (:term:`Wheel` intentionally does not include compiled python files).

-    Distribution
+    distribution package

-        A Python distribution is a versioned archive file that contains Python :term:`packages <Package (Meaning #1)>`, :term:`modules <module>`, and other resource files that are used to distribute a :term:`Release`.
-The distribution file is what an end-user will download from the internet and install.
+        A distribution package is a versioned archive file containing Python :term:`packages <import package>`, :term:`modules <module>`, and
+        other resource files used to distribute a :term:`Release`.
+The distribution package is the file an end-user can download from the internet and install.

+        It is common in Python to use the simpler term ":term:`package`" when referring to distribution packages (e.g. the name of the Python installation tool :ref:`pip` is an acronym for "pip installs packages").

     Egg